 This section will walk you through sending your first push notification via our Message composer.
-The notification will be a simple, text-based notification.
+The notification will be a simple, text-based notification sent to Test Devices.

 Your steps are tracked in the progress header.
 Completed steps display a green checkmark icon, showing you are ready to proceed.
 A red (!) icon appears if you need to fix anything.
 Click a step name to move ahead or to go back and edit.

 Your message’s selected conditions are displayed in a Summary on the right side of the window.
 The Help tab displays information relevant to the current step.
 Hover over composer sections to expose a (?) icon.
 Click the icon, and the Help tab will update with that topic.

 - Select the radio button for Test Devices, then click Content in the